rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 ### A domain

 To run a [rollyourown.xyz](https://rollyourown.xyz) project, you will need a domain.
 There are many top level domains (TLDs) available - e.g. .com, .net, .org, .xyz, .info and many others - and many domain registrars in different countries from which you can purchase a domain.
-Often, a domain is included in a VPS package from a hoster.
+Often, a domain is included in a VPS package from a hosting provider.

 If you acquire your domain from a different provider than your host server, make sure that your domain provider allows you to manage DNS records for the domain so that you can configure the A and/or AAAA record to "point" to your host server.